JeffGiroux/ericom-url-analyze/README.md

 ## Introduction

 This code will take a line-by-line text file of domain names and run it through [Ericom's ZTEdge platform](https://www.ericom.com) to perform URL analysis in bulk.
-The outcome will be a list of domains and their associated categories.
+The outcome will be a list of domains and their associated categories saved to a CSV file.

 ## Requirements